Albatrauz/supple-css/lib/settings/defaults/README.md

 // Define the breakpoint from $breakpoints that should be used as the target width for
 // the fixed-width layout (i.e. when $responsive is set to 'false') in a old-ie.scss.
-// This variable is also used in `objects.retain` in the `wall` modifier
+// This variable is also used in `utility.retain` in the `wall` modifier
 $static-breakpoint-size: 1280px;

 // the name of the static breakpoint